Evaluates2/Gatsby-Starter-TypeScript-Redux-TDD-BDD/README.md

 ## Screenshot Testing
 This project does not include any screenshot testing.
-We believe that once your project is in a really solid state where the UI is pretty set, then some screenshot testing framework such as [percy.io](https://percy.io/) can be extremely useful in ensuring there are not regressions in css, layout, and other visual elements that are not really suited for testing with Cypress.
+We believe that once your project is in a really solid state where the UI is pretty set, then some screenshot testing framework such as [percy.io](https://percy.io/) can be extremely useful in ensuring there are no regressions in the CSS, layout, or other visual elements that are not particularly well suited for testing with Cypress.
 We encourage you to experiment with whatever other types of automated testing you may find useful, but we would advise not to forgo the base unit testing & cypress + cucumber testing we recommend here!

 ## Replacing PropTypes with TypeScript Interfaces
 We struggled for a while with trying to figure out how to specify through React `propTypes` that some property was an instance of a TypeScript interface.
 Then after not finding a good solution and speaking to other engineers, we concluded that we preferred to use functional components that use TypeScript to define the types of the props instead of propTypes.
 This just overall made things easier, and the React propTypes don't really provide any extra information that can't be conveyed arguably more cleanly with interfaces and so we figured keeping the propTypes would only be an unnecessary duplication and burden for reading and updating these props later.

 ## Disclaimer